carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 ## Challenge - Changing figure size

 Our plot probably needs more vertical space, so let's change the figure size.
+Take a look at [Matplotlib's figure documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.figure.html) and answer:

-Take a look at [Matplotlib's figure documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.figure.html).
+1. What is the argument we need to make this adjustment?
-In the `figsize` argument, what does it say the default figure size is?
+1. What is the default figure size if we don't change the argument?
-In which units is the size specified (inches, pixels, centimeters)?
+1. In which units is the size specified (inches, pixels, centimeters)?

-Now use the `figsize` argument in the `plt.subplots()` function to make the previous figure 7x7 inches in size.
+1. Use the argument in the `plt.subplots()` function to make the previous figure 7x7 inches in size.

 :::::::::::::::  solution

 ## Answers

-As the documentation says, figure dimension is specified as (width, height) in inches, and the default figure size is 6.4 inches wide and 4.8 inches tall.
+The argument we're looking for is `figsize`.
+Figure dimension is specified as (width, height) in inches, and the default figure size is 6.4 inches wide and 4.8 inches tall.
-We can add the `figsize = (7,7)` argument.
+We can add the `figsize = (7,7)` argument like this:

 ```python
 fig, axes = plt.subplots(nrows = 1, ncols = 2, figsize = (7,7))